jepiqueau/vue-typeorm-app/README.md

 this is an application to test Ionic/Vue with the TypeORM driver for `@capacitor-community-sqlite`

-In this application with use `typeOrm migrations` to build the database.
+In this application with use `typeOrm migrations` to build the database instead of using a the `synchronize: true` option when creating the connection.

 To have `typeOrm migrations` working you must add in or create a `vue.config.js` the following

 ```js